Visual-mov/mish/README.md

 # mish
-mish (Mini-shell), is a simple Unix shell written in C for the purpose of learning and being easy to use.
+mish (Mini-shell), is a Unix shell written in C that is easy to use, while being a robust and capable shell.

-*Currently still under development*
+*mish is an on-going project, and is still in development.*

 If you have any insight or ideas, feel free to add it and create a pull request!